brendanjodowd/brendanjodowd/README.md

 ### Hi there 👋
 I am a Senior Statistician at the [Central Statistics Office (CSO)](https://www.cso.ie/en/index.html).
 I use GitHub for a couple of work-related and hobby projects.
-My main languages are R, SAS, and more recently Stata.
+My main languages are R and SAS.

 #### Some projects